 - Texas Tech University offers a number of different certificates and majors.
-If you wish to change programs or add another program to your degree, you must be approved the department of the new program and receive approval via the Change or Add Program form here.
-This includes but is not limited to adding new levels of study and enrolling in certificate programs offered at Texas Tech. http://catalog.ttu.edu/content.php?catoid=2&navoid=188#about-the-graduate-school
+If you wish to change programs or add another program to your degree, you must submit a new application through our Admissions portal here.
+This includes but is not limited to adding new levels of study and enrolling in certificate programs offered at Texas Tech.
+This includes but is not limited to adding new levels of study and enrolling in certificate programs offered at Texas Tech. https://catalog.ttu.edu/content.php?catoid=2&navoid=188#about-the-graduate-school

 - Registration Changes

 - Adding or dropping a course: Open registration for a given term begins in the prior semester and stays open until about the first week of classes.
 Beyond this date, your advisor can add or drop courses by requesting them in Sharepoint.